Project Details - Ended

 - Principal Investigator:

-Summary: Suboptimal prescribing practices in outpatient settings can result in errors and excessive costs.
-Electronic prescribing (e-prescribing), which allows prescribers to write prescriptions electronically, is thought to be an important tool for meeting this challenge.
-The Medicare Modernization Act of 2003 set goals for the adoption of e-prescribing across the country, and private coalitions have used financial incentives to encourage its adoption.
-Effective e-prescribing systems must have utility for prescribers and must be integrated into routine medical practice workflow.
-If e-prescribing is to improve quality and safety, it must have valid and usable decision support capabilities and be available at the point of care.
+Under current systems of care delivery, sub-optimal prescribing practices in outpatient settings can result in preventable and costly errors.
+Electronic-prescribing (e-prescribing), a technology that allows prescribers to write prescriptions electronically has been shown to create safer, more efficient prescribing practices.
+In order for the positive effects of e-prescribing to occur, e-prescribing systems must have utility for prescribers and must be integrated into the workflow of routine medical practice.
+For e-prescribing to improve quality and safety, it must have valid and usable decision-support capabilities that are available at the point of care.

 The primary aim of this study was to evaluate the implementation of an e-prescribing system in ambulatory settings.
 ZixCorp’s PocketScript system was one of the most widely used outpatient e-prescribing systems during the period of this study.
 It included functions that addressed multiple clinical safety and efficiency issues, including safety alerts, formulary decision support, and drug history.

 This study evaluated how this e-prescribing system affected the processes of prescribing for physicians in order to assess characteristics of successful and productive adoption.
 It also evaluated how physicians used the functionality of the e-prescribing system and how the functionalities used affected the medications used by patients.
 The specific aims of the study were to:

 - Measure physician use of two safety-related e-prescribing functions: safety alerts and dispensed drug history.